firecracker-microvm/firecracker-containerd/docs/getting-started.md

 * `root_drive` (optional) - A path where the root drive image file is located.
 A fully-qualified path is recommended.
 If left undefined, the runtime looks for a file named `/var/lib/firecracker-containerd/runtime/default-rootfs.img`.
-* `cpu_count` (optional) - The number of vCPUs to make available to a microVM.
-  If left undefined, the default is 1.
 * `cpu_template` (required) - The Firecracker CPU emulation template.
 Supported values are "C3" and "T2".
 * `additional_drives` (unused)